School Offerings

 Toddler & Primary Curriculum

-"The most important period of life is not the age of university studies, but the first one, the period from birth to the age of six, for that is the time when man's intelligence itself, his greatest implement, is being formed." — Maria Montessori
+“The most important period of life is not the age of university studies, but the first one, the period from birth to age six.
+For that is the time when man's intelligence itself, his greatest implement, is being formed.”

 To ensure each child receives the full benefits of the Montessori environment, we admit new students up to the age of 3.5.
 Exceptions may be considered for children with prior Montessori classroom experience, as familiarity with the structure and expectations supports a successful transition.